Writing effective news releases

 - How to write quotes that journalists want to use

 - The seven essential elements of every press release

 This course is perfect for anyone new to writing for the media.

 What else do I need to know?

-You'll be working right from the start, analysing digital and print publications, and pitching ideas for stories.
+You'll be working right from the start, analysing newspapers and magazines, and pitching ideas for stories.
 You'll do lots of writing and rewriting, and you'll give and receive feedback so you can improve further.
 You should bring one or two ideas for a new press release to work on during the day.
 You might also want to bring a laptop if you prefer not to write with pen and paper.

 Got a team to train?
 Most courses are delivered direct either in person or via live video for groups of 6 - 12 people.
 These sessions are tailored to your specific needs.
 You just need to tell us what they are!
 Get in touch now for a friendly chat about what you need to achieve.

 Want a course just for you?
 We run special sessions throughout the year and have a growing number of online courses.
 If you can't find what you need on the site, get in touch now and we can help.